 Bakersfield, CA Tax Evasion Defense Attorney + CPA

 If you have been charged with tax evasion, are under investigation for tax fraud, or believe that an audit could lead to a criminal investigation, it is urgent that you immediately contact a skilled and experienced tax defense attorney for help.
-At the Tax Law Office of David W. Klasing, we are IRS tax evasion defense lawyers who possess more than 20 years of experience representing individuals and business entities in misdemeanor and felony cases.
+At the Tax Law Office of David W. Klasing, we are IRS tax evasion defense lawyers who possess more than 20 years of combined experience representing individuals and business entities in misdemeanor and felony cases.
 With offices conveniently located in Bakersfield, our award-winning tax team is ready to provide fast and responsive regional service that meets the highest standards of quality and client advocacy.